NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-14-fibonacci-sequence-dynamic-programming.md

  fibonacci_cache = {}

  def fibonacci(n):
+    # Check if input is valid
+    if type(n) != int:
+        raise TypeError("n must be a positive integer!") if n < 1:
+        raise ValueError("n must be a positive integer!")

     # Check if n is already in the fibonacci cache.
 If so, return it.
     if n in fibonacci_cache:
         return fibonacci[n]
-    # Otherwise, we want to COMPUTE the value, STORE IT in cache, and RETURN it.
+    # Otherwise, we want to:
+    # COMPUTE the value,
+    # STORE IT in cache, and
+    # RETURN it.
     # Base cases when n is 0, 1, or 2, the values are 0, 1, and 1.
     if n == 0:
         value = 0